Nom-nom-hub/next-lite-main/ROADMAP.md

 This roadmap is a living document and will be updated as the project evolves.
 Priorities may shift based on community feedback and emerging needs.

-Last updated: April 26, 2025 (Test configuration fixed, all tests passing, v1.0.0 roadmap detailed)
+Last updated: May 1, 2025 (v1.0.0 released with all planned features completed)